afonso-sousa/argumentation_mining_pt/README.md

 Alternatively, you can run the same evaluation per split using the _--split_ tag, and with or without padding with _--with_pad_.

 ### Licenses
+There are two licenses for this project:

+- The [first one](https://github.com/AfonsoSalgadoSousa/argumentation_mining_pt/tree/main/LICENSE) applies to all files except for the [data folder](https://github.com/AfonsoSalgadoSousa/argumentation_mining_pt/tree/main/data);
+- The other license applies to the [data folder](https://github.com/AfonsoSalgadoSousa/argumentation_mining_pt/tree/main/data).
+This folder contains both the original PE corpus in English (data/en_pe), as well as the subsequent translated, aligned and projected Portuguese files.
+This licence can be found [here](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2422).